bertiqwerty/exmex/Readme.md

 let val = eval_expr::<f32>(&expr, &[4.0]);  // 1.0
 ```

-## Priorities and Parantheses
+## Priorities and Parentheses

 In Exexpress-land, unary operators always have higher priority than binary operators, e.g.,
 `-2^2=4` instead of `-2^2=-4`.
-Moreover, we are not too strict regarding parantheses.
+Moreover, we are not too strict regarding parentheses.
 For instance `"---1"` will evalute to `-1`.
-If you want to be on the safe side, we suggest using parantheses.
+If you want to be on the safe side, we suggest using parentheses.

 ## Variables